Peter-Mihalik/brain/constructor.md

 - be carefull you can create a loop.
 Chain should end with non-delegating constructor
 ## Copy constructor
 - you can initialize class object with the object of the same type
-- you can define your own but it should have no side effects
+- you can define your own but it should have no side effects (because of [[copy_elision]] - call to a copy constructor might be elided and that may change behavior of the program if copy constructor has side effects)
 ```cpp
 // Copy constructor
     Fraction(const Fraction& fraction)